Introduction Listeria Monocytogenes

 Next to the design of the equipment you must be prudent with the use of water any way.
 You NEVER want to use high pressure water in your hand spraying systems.
 High pressure water will give rise to aerosols being formed (small drops of water floating in the air).
 These aerosols are the perfect transportation mechanism for bacteria and might be the perfect way for Listeria Monocytogenes to proliferate in your factory.

-Freezer / Cooling system
+Freezer / Cooling system and where to look for Listeria Monocytogenes

 Another well-known area where Listeria Monocytogenes can hide is your freezer or cooler systems.
 All freezer and cooler systems have inside evaporation plates (which are the means through which the cold is spread into the room).
 These evaporation plates are automatically defrosted on a regular basis to prevent excessive ice build-up on the plates.
 Behind (sometimes in front) of the evaporation plates you will find a fan which will force the air through the place and hence cool the surrounding area.